Our Location

 West Side of St. Anne Church with Handicap Ramp

-• East Side of St. Anne Church
+• Inside St. Anne Church

-East Side of St. Anne Church
+Inside St. Anne Church

-Rev. Leo Ayuyao, SSS
+Fr.
+Leo Ayuyao, SSS

 Prayer to St. Anne's